Prices verified May 5 · Always confirm at the retailer before buying.

 Tineco Pure ONE S15 Pet ($349) — smart sensor at Shark price

-The Tineco Pure ONE S15 Pet has an iLoop dust sensor that auto-adjusts suction (similar to the Dyson's acoustic piezo idea, executed at a Shark price point), a self-cleaning brush roll, and a Pet bundle that includes a mini motorized tool for upholstery.
-It's the right pick for buyers who want some of the Dyson smart-detection tech without the Dyson premium, and don't need full-machine HEPA seal certification. ★4.4 across 3,200+ reviews on Amazon — a meaningfully deeper data point than the Shark Stratos's ★3.9.
-Check Tineco Pure ONE S15 →
+The Tineco Pure ONE S15 Pet has an iLoop dust sensor (Dyson-style auto-suction at a Shark price), self-cleaning brush roll, and a Pet bundle with motorized upholstery tool. ★4.4 across 3,200+ Amazon reviews — meaningfully deeper than the Stratos's ★3.9.

 Samsung Bespoke Jet AI ($699) — design-led with self-empty base